hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 In many cases, point-to-point communications are used to exchange border information (e.g. a "halo-exchange") between nearest neighbours.
 A common pattern in such applications is to call an `MPI_Send()`, followed immediately by an `MPI_Recv()`.

 However, beware!
-In most MPI implementations it is likely that the `MPI_Send()` call will return as soon as the data has been moved into an internal send buffer; however in some implementations the send may be fully synchronous and may block until a matching receive call is issued.
+In most MPI implementations it is likely that the `MPI_Send()` call will return as soon as the data has been moved into an internal send buffer; but in some implementations the send may be fully synchronous and may block until a matching receive call is issued.
 In this case, the application will **deadlock** (since all processes will block on their send call before issuing their receive call).

 We can resolve this potential issue in a few different ways.
 One simple solution is that we could use an `if (rank % 2 == 0)` statement to ensure that all even numbered ranks call send before receive and all odd numbered ranks call receive before send, ensuring there's always a process expecting to receive data.